tad/react-blog-client/README.md

 ## React-based blogging client

 ## Notes:
-Streak Day 25
+Streak Day 26
-January 8, 2016 - Refactored how Sidebar modules are loaded in Repository.
-Wrote tests for Sidebar.
+January 9, 2016 - Fixed linting.
+Renamed react components to have .jxs extensions.

 Currently only generating static content while I experiment and build out the react components and design that I want to move forward with.